Study Options

 There are no timetabled, regular lectures as part of these modules, though the materials include video and audio material.
 Mostly you should be prepared to do lots of reading.

-You will get to know your tutor and other students through the online discussion groups, though these are normally text-based and video meetups are optional.
+You will get to know your tutor and other students through the online discussion groups, though these are normally text-based.
 You will also be able to engage with other students through the Tutor Groups and community meetings such as Chapel and prayer meetings.

 You have flexibility in organising your study time, but we normally recommend setting aside fixed days of the week for study so that you have a clear rhythm.
 Don’t assume you can fit study into odd evenings and weekends as it’s easy for it to get squeezed out.